1. Fixing common reed issues using some tools

 - make the reed more focused and stable.
 See below.

-Too unstable and/or unfocused
+Too unstable and/or unfocused and flat

 - thin the back without losing rails or spine.
 Then squish and slip the blades.